amberflo/useful-scripts/README.md

-# useful-scripts
+# Useful Scripts

-Collection of useful scripts based on the SDKs
+Collection of useful scripts based on the SDKs.